Osakwe1/TFL_Stations/README.md

 * Clone the project repository to your local machine.
 To set up your own local copy of this project, you will need to 'clone' this repo.
+To create a clone, run this in your terminal
 ```
-gh  .  # for VS Code
+gh repo clone Osakwe1/TFL_Stations
 ```

 ### Prerequisites
 You will need to have Python 3 and the necessary libraries installed.
 You can install these libraries using pip by running the below :
 ```